My second time in Thailand (living there), I found myself with a burning desire to get a magical Sak Yant by a monk in Chiang Mai, Thailand.

 *NOTE: If you reach out to Sak Yant Chiang Mai (Nana) for help, please give them as much notice as possible.
 They are a very busy company and need at LEAST a week’s notice.
 If you give them more time to arrange your experience, the better.
 If you give them one or two day’s notice, don’t expect them to be able to accommodate you.

-*NOTE: My friend – Ian Ord at WSE Travel also does Sak Yant experiences so reach out to him as well. 🙂
+*NOTE: My friend – Ian Ord at WSE Travel also does Sak Yant experiences in Bangkok so reach out to him as well. 🙂